asfadmin/Discovery-asf-data-search-manual/markdown-docs/api/keywords.md

 		- intersectsWith=point%28-119.543+37.925%29

 - polygon
+	- *Deprecation Notice:* This keyword will be deprecated.
+Please use 'intersectsWith' instead.
 	- Bounding polygon in the digital long/lat format; enter coordinates in counter clockwise direction, repeat the first point at the end to close the polygon: in the format ABCDA
 	- Example:
 		- polygon=-155.08,65.82,-153.5,61.91,-149.50,63.07,-149.94,64.55,-153.28,64.47,-155.08,65.82